brbaso/mod_zooitems/README.md

 Item Order

 Here you can set Item ordering.
-This is fixed order functionality from the original *mod_zooitem* module.
-The **Ignore Items Priority Settings** option has been added.
+This is order functionality from the original *mod_zooitem* module with some fixes applied.
+Also, the **Ignore Items Priority Settings** option has been added.
 When checked, Item ordering ignores ZOO Component's Item Priority Settings.
 Otherwise, the Item Priority Settings will remain preserved.

 10.)